antonsolomko/snooker-andy/README.md

 To each player two numbers are assigned:

 * **Rating**.
-Represents player's strength (ability to win frames).
+Represents a player strength (ability to win frames).
 Initial rating for a new player is 1500.

 * **Reliability** of player rating (rescaled version of variance).